 B.11.
-Meetings of the Board of Director during the year 2022
+Meetings of the Board of Director during the year 2023

 The meetings of the Board of Directors and the Board committees are held whenever the need arises, but under the regulations, the BOD should meet at least four times during a single fiscal year.
-The BOD held five (5) meetings during 2022.
-The shareholders meetings were held on 3 April 2022.
+The BOD held five (5) meetings during 2023.
+The shareholder's meeting was held on 26th March 2023.

-In addition to official meetings, a number of urgent resolutions were also passed by circulation in 2022 through e-mails to Board members.
+In addition to official meetings, several urgent resolutions were also passed by circulation in 2023 via e-mail to the Board of Directors.

-As for the agenda of the meetings of the BOD, it is sent to the members at a suitable time before the date of the meeting, to provide the members with all the necessary information, reports and documents for their information and review.
-The BOD is also notified of all the topics and key events that arise and need approvals.
-The executive management is responsible for informing the BOD on the performance of GFH in each meeting.
+As for the agenda of the meetings of the Board of Directors, it is sent to the Directors at a suitable time before the date of the meeting, to provide them with the necessary information, reports and documents for their information and review.
+The Board of Directors is notified of all topics and key events that arise and may require their approval.
+The executive management is responsible for informing the Board of Directors of the performance of GFH at each meeting.

-Dates of Board meetings held during the fiscal year 2022 are as follows:
+Dates of Board meetings held during the fiscal year 2023 are as follows:

 - i.
-9 February 2022
+9th February 2023

 - ii.
-4 April 2022
+11th May 2023

 - iii.
-11 May 2022
+10th August 2023

 - iv.
-10 August 2022
+29th October 2023

 - v.
-9 November 2022
+13th November 2023

-Date & location of meeting Names of Directors present Names of Directors who participated by phone/ video link Names of Directors not present

-Mr. Jassim Alseddiqi

-Mr. Ghazi Al Hajeri Mr. Idris Alrafi

-Date: 9 February 2022 Mr. Hisham Alrayes

-1 st Meeting Mr. Ali Murad

-Mr. Rashid Al Kaabi

-Video Call Conference Mr. Ahmed Al Ahmadi

-Ms. Alia Alfalasi

-Mr. Fawaz Altamimi

-1

-Date: 4 April 2022 2 nd Meeting Video Call Conference Mr. Jassim Alseddiqi Mr. Ghazi Al Hajeri Mr. Idris Alrafi Mr. Hisham Alrayes Mr. Ali Murad Mr. Rashid Al Kaabi Mr. Ahmed Al Ahmadi Ms. Alia Alfalasi Mr. Fawaz Altamimi Date: 11 May 2022 3 rd Meeting Four Seasons Hotel - Dubai, UAE Mr. Ghazi Al Hajeri Mr. Idris Alrafi Mr. Hisham Alrayes Mr. Ali Murad Mr. Rashid Al Kaabi Mr. Ahmed Al Ahmadi Ms. Alia Alfalasi Mr. Fawaz Altamimi Mr. Darwish Al Ketbi Date: 10 th August 2022 4 th Meeting Video Call Conference Mr. Ghazi Al Hajeri Mr. Idris Alrafi Mr. Hisham Alrayes Mr. Ali Murad Mr. Rashid Al Kaabi Mr. Yousif Taqi Ms. Alia Alfalasi Mr. Fawaz Altamimi Mr. Darwish Al Ketbi Date: 9 th November 2022 5 th Meeting GFH Financial Group Offices - Kingdom of Bahrain Mr. Ghazi Al Hajeri Mr. Idris Alrafi Mr. Hisham Alrayes Mr. Ali Murad Mr. Yousif Taqi Mr. Fawaz Altamimi Mr. Darwish Al Ketbi Mr. Rashid Al Kaabi
+Date & location of meeting Names of Directors present Names of Directors who participated by phone/ video link Names of Directors not present Date: 9 th February 2023 1 st Meeting GFH Group Headquarters - Kingdom of Bahrain Mr. Ghazi Al Hajeri Mr. Edris Al-Rafi Mr. Ali Murad Mr. Yousuf Taqi Mr. Darwish Al Ketbi Mr. Hisham Alrayes Mr. Rashid Al Kaabi Mr. Fawaz Al Tamimi Date: 11 th May 2023 2 nd Meeting GFH Group Headquarters - Kingdom of Bahrain Mr. Ali Murad Mr. Yousuf Taqi Mr. Fawaz Al Tamimi Mr. Darwish Al Ketbi Mr. Hisham Alrayes 6.
+Mr. Ghazi Al Hajeri 7.
+Mr. Edris Al-Rafi 8.
+Mr. Rashid Al Kaabi Date: 10 th August 2023 3 rd Meeting Via Conference Call Mr. Ghazi Al Hajeri Mr. Edris Al-Rafi Mr. Ali Murad Mr. Rashid Al Kaabi Mr. Yousuf Taqi Mr. Darwish Al Ketbi Mr. Hisham Alrayes 8.
+Mr. Fawaz Al Tamimi Date: 29 th October 2023 4 th Meeting The Four-Seasons Hotel - Kingdom of Bahrain Mr. Ghazi Al Hajeri Mr. Edris Al-Rafi Mr. Ali Murad Mr. Yousuf Taqi Mr. Darwish Al Ketbi Mr. Hisham Alrayes 7.
+Mr. Rashid Al Kaabi 8.
+Mr. Fawaz Al Tamimi Date: 13 th November 2023 5 th Meeting GFH Group Headquarters - Kingdom of Bahrain Mr. Ghazi Al Hajeri Mr. Edris Al-Rafi Mr. Hisham Alrayes Mr. Ali Murad Mr. Yousuf Taqi Mr. Fawaz Al Tamimi 7.
+Mr. Rashid Al Kaabi 8.
+Mr. Darwish Al Ketbi

 B.12.
-Quorum required for adoption of Board resolutions
+Quorum required for adoption of Board resolutions.

-The required quorum for the meetings of the BOD and AGM shall be in accordance with the provisions of the Articles of Association of GFH.
-The BOD may pass its resolutions by post, e-mail, fax, conference calls, video calls or any other means of audio or video communication pursuant to the provisions of Article 33-e of the Articles of Association of the Bank.
+The required quorum for the meetings of the Board of Directors and Annual General Meeting shall be in accordance with the provisions of the Articles of Association of GFH.
+The Board of Directors may pass its resolutions via post, e-mail, fax, conference call, video call or any other means of audio or video communication pursuant to the provisions of Article 33-e of the Articles of Association of the Bank.